linode/docs/docs/applications/containers/deploy-minio-on-kubernetes-using-kubespray-and-ansible.md

 ### Create a Deployment

-1. Create a Deployment configuration in `minio-deployment.yam.` and substitute `username` on the last line.
+1. Create a Deployment configuration in `minio-deployment.yaml` and substitute `username` on the last line.
 The access and secret key are in the YAML file.

     {{< file "minio-deployment.yaml" >}}
 apiVersion: apps/v1 #  for k8s versions before 1.9.0 use apps/v1beta2  and before 1.8.0 use extensions/v1beta1